Skip to main content

 *Equipment-heavy jobs.* A $9,000 system installation might sound great, but if the equipment costs $5,400 and the install takes two techs a full day ($1,200 in labor), your gross margin on that job is only 26%.
 Compare that to a $350 diagnostic and repair call with $40 in parts and one hour of labor ($75), where the gross margin is 67%.

-This doesn't mean you should stop doing installations.
-It means you should understand which part of your business generates margin and which generates volume, and price accordingly.
+This doesn't mean installations aren't worth doing.
+It means understanding which part of your business generates margin and which generates volume, and pricing accordingly.

 *Warranty work.* HVAC companies that install systems are often on the hook for warranty labor.
 The manufacturer covers parts, but the labor comes out of your pocket.
 If your installation techs cut corners, warranty call-backs will eat into margins for years.
-Build warranty labor costs into your installation pricing.
+Many contractors build warranty labor costs into their installation pricing to account for this.

 Electrical